malsapp/react-native-photo-upload/README.md

  -----|------|------------
- containerStyle | Object | Style object for the image container photoPickerTitle | String | Title for the image picker prompt, default is 'Select Photo' maxHeight | Number | the resized image max height, maintains aspect ratio, default is 600 maxWidth | Number | the resized image max width, maintains aspect ratio default is 600 format | String | The format desired of the resized image, 'JPEG' or 'PNG' default is 'JPEG'
+ containerStyle | Object | Style object for the image container photoPickerTitle | String | Title for the image picker prompt, default is 'Select Photo' customButtons | Array | Title for the custom buttons prompt, default is 'Take Photo...' and 'Choose from Library...' maxHeight | Number | the resized image max height, maintains aspect ratio, default is 600 maxWidth | Number | the resized image max width, maintains aspect ratio default is 600 format | String | The format desired of the resized image, 'JPEG' or 'PNG' default is 'JPEG'